 DONE!

-In this next photo, we actually darkened Benjamin Moore Cloud White just to give it a BIT more oomph (a super technical term)…
+In this next photo, we darkened Benjamin Moore Cloud White just to give it a BIT more oomph (a super technical term)…

 Sherwin Williams Wool Skein, south facing tall ceiling, Cloud White cabinets, open layout.
 Kylie M interiors Edesign, virtual online color consulting

-We can also pull our first two types of white into the picture now as warm whites will either be BRIGHT or SOFT:
+We can also pull our first two types of white into the picture now, as warm whites will either be BRIGHT or SOFT:

-• A BRIGHT WARM white (LRV approx. 90+) – the brightness gives us that higher LRV
+• A BRIGHT WARM white (LRV approx. 87+) – the brightness gives us that higher LRV

-• A SOFT WARM white (LRV approx. 82-89) – the softness gives us that slightly lower LRV
+• A SOFT WARM white (LRV approx. 82-86) – the softness gives us that slightly lower LRV

 Living room, transitional style, Sherwin Williams Alabaster, sofa, fireplace and tv, chandelier, warm white walls paint colour.
 Kylie M Interiors diy